aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 cover_image = "/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/cover.jpg"
 +++

-Keyboards, as a software developer it's something I use daily, and for extended periods of time.
-But it's not something that I've ever really spent much time thinking about it or the role that it plays in how I work.
+Keyboards, as software developers it's something we use daily, and for extended periods of time.
+But it's not something that _I've_ ever really spent much time thinking about it or the role that it plays in how I work.

 One of the first keyboards I remember using was a huge beige thing with a curly cable into the 9-pin port.
-Then as I started working it was just whatever keyboard I had at work, basic keyboards that you're likely familiar with from corporate environments.
+Then, as I started working it was just whatever keyboard I had at work, basic keyboards that you're likely familiar with from corporate environments.
 When I started consulting and speaking, my main machine was a laptop and because I didn't want to drag keyboards around to client sites, I would just use the keyboard on my laptop... and I loved those.
 Probably my favourite laptop keyboard is the Surface Book 2, followed closely by the Surface Pro type cover.

-With last year seeing me move to full time working from home I got myself a desktop and with that I needed an external keyboard.
+With last year seeing me move to full time working from home, I got myself a desktop and with that I needed an external keyboard.

-Thankfully, I did have one that I'd used on and off, a MS Natural 4000!
+Thankfully, I did have one that I'd used on and off, a Microsoft Natural 4000!

 ![My Microsoft Natural 4000 keyboard](/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/ms-natural-4000.jpg)

 ## My first ergonomic keyboard

-I bought this keyboard about a decade ago, on my first trip to Microsoft as an MVP, mainly on a whim, but it's mostly sat on the shelf collecting dust.
+I bought this keyboard about a decade ago, on my first trip to Microsoft as an MVP, mainly on a whim, but it's mostly sat on the shelf collecting dust (due to the above mentioned reasons for not using an external keyboard).
 Anyway, I dusted it off and have been using it for about 12 months now.

-This was the first time I'd used an ergonomic keyboard and I didn't really know why I wanted it other than "seemed like a fun experiment".
-It took a little bit to get use to but generally speaking it was no different to any other keyboard I'd used.
+This was the first time I'd used an ergonomic keyboard and I didn't really know _why_ I wanted it other than "it seemed like a fun experiment".
+It took a little bit to get use to but, generally speaking, it was no different to any other keyboard I'd used.
 They keys felt nice, but not anything special.

-Unfortunately, this is a 10 year old keyboard and it was starting to wear out, the wrist rests are starting to crack and peal, plus the years of dust collecting have made some of the keys a bit sticky at times.
+Unfortunately, this is a 10 year old keyboard and it was starting to wear out, the wrist rests are starting to crack and peal, plus the years of dust collecting on it have made some of the keys a bit sticky at times.

 It was time for a new keyboard.

-The MS Natural 4000 is no longer available, except off eBay, so I needed to work out what I'd get as a replacement.
-Should I one of the current generation MS ergonomic keyboards, or should I go elsewhere?
+The MS Natural 4000 is no longer available, so I needed to work out what I'd get as a replacement.
+Should I go with one of the current generation MS ergonomic keyboards, or should I go elsewhere?

-I'd seen a few people on Twitter talking about split keyboards, and that intrigued me, so I started to look around at them.
+I'd seen a few people on Twitter talking about split keyboards, and that intrigued me, so I started to look at them.
 One model that kept popping up is the [ZSA Moonlander](https://www.zsa.io/moonlander/).

 After some umm-ing and ahh-ing I decided to take the plunge and ordered it.